RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/_index.md

 sudo service redhawk-adminservice restart
 ```

+### Configuration File

+The configuration file follows a standard INI file format.
+A DeviceManager is defined within a section that has a `[node:nodename]` header, each section corresponds to a DCD file describing a [Node]({{< relref "manual/nodes">}}).
+By adding multiple sections like this, it is possible to define multiple DeviceManager services in one file.
+If you have multiple Nodes defined for a computing host, it is recommended that you have one configuration file per Node definition.

+The DeviceManager can be configured to start after the DomainManager has started up, or it can start up at the same time as the DomainManager and it will wait for the domain to be available and register its [Devices]({{< relref "manual/devices">}}) and [Services]({{< relref "manual/services">}}).
+If there are many Devices or Services that need to start, it is recommended to add a custom script for verifying that the DeviceManager has started all Devices and Services and registered them with the DomainManager(see `start_pre_script` in the [DeviceManager Configuration]({{< relref "manual/appendices/adminservice/devicemanager.md" >}})).

+The [DeviceManager Configuration File]({{< relref "manual/appendices/adminservice/devicemanager.md" >}}) section describes all the available configuration parameters for the DeviceManager process.

 ## Waveforms

 REDHAWK Waveforms are controlled by files in the `/etc/redhawk/waveforms.d` directory.
-The rhadmin can generate an example Waveform configuration with the complete set of parameters that can used to the control the setup and execution of a REDHAWK Waveform.
-The AdminService facilitates starting a Waveform at system startup for your REDHAWK system.
+The rhadmin script can generate an example Waveform configuration with the complete set of parameters to manage the execution of a REDHAWK Waveform.

-The [Waveform Configuration File]({{< relref "manual/appendices/adminservice/waveform.md" >}}) section describes all the available configuration parameters when launching a REDHAWK Waveform at system startup.

-### Configuration File

-The configuration files follow a standard INI file format.
-This file can be broken up into sections `[waveform:waveformname]` that can be used to define different Waveform instances.

 To create and start a new Waveform, perform the following commands.

+{{% notice note %}}
 The configuration files reside in a system privileged directory.
 Ensure that you have proper privileges to create and edit files in those directories.
+{{% /notice %}}

 ```
 cd /etc/redhawk/waveforms.d